 Your Information May be Shared Among Comcast Companies

 The LMD Services are provided by various companies that are part of, or affiliated with, Comcast.
 We may share your information with Comcast (http://www.comcast.com) and its web sites (http://xfinity.comcast.net) so we can make it easier for you to use several LMD Services seamlessly.
-Also, if you use the LMD Services in connection with other Comcast services (for example, to set your DVR online to record a show on your television), we may need to share your information with the Comcast companies that offer those services, too.
+In addition, if you use the LMD Services in connection with other Comcast services (for example, to set your DVR online to record a show on your television), we may need to share your information with the Comcast companies that offer those services, too.

 Disclosure of your Information